-As provided in the Amended Partnership Agreement, a first right of presentment valuation was computed during the first quarter of 2013.
+As provided in the Partnership Agreement, as amended (the "Amended Partnership Agreement"), a first right of presentment valuation was computed during the first quarter of 2013.
 The per-unit value was determined to be \$15,412 based on the valuation date of December 31, 2012.
-The Partnership did not repurchase any Investing Partner Units (Units) during the first six months of 2013 as a result of the Partnership's limited amount of cash available for discretionary purposes.
-The per-unit right of presentment value computed during the first quarter of 2012 based on the valuation date of December 31, 2011, was \$15,516.
-The Partnership did not repurchase any Units during the first six months of 2012.
+A second right of presentment valuation was computed during October 2013 and the per-unit value was determined to be \$15,622 based on a valuation date of June 30, 2013.
+The Partnership did not repurchase any Investing Partner Units (Units) during the first nine months of 2013, as a result of the Partnership's limited amount of cash available for discretionary purposes, and is not expected to purchase any Units in the fourth quarter of 2013.
+The per-unit right of presentment value computed during the first quarter of 2012 was determined to be \$15,516 based on the valuation date of December 31, 2011, and the second per-unit right of presentment in 2012 was \$15,932 based on a valuation date of June 30, 2012.
+The Partnership did not repurchase any Units during the first nine months of 2012.

-The Partnership is not in a position to predict how many Units will be presented for repurchase during the remainder of 2013 and cannot, at this time, determine if the Partnership will have sufficient funds available to repurchase any Units.
 Pursuant to the Amended Partnership Agreement, the Partnership has no obligation to purchase any Units presented to the extent it determines that it has insufficient funds for such purchases.